 Among the most notable horses facing a challenge to secure a start in the Melbourne Cup are Aktau and Schabau who sit in 66th and 74th position respectively in the Order of Entry.
 Other horses prominent in futures betting that are currently outside the top 24 include King of Leogrance (34th), True Self (36th), Nickajack Cave (41st), Master of Wine (42nd), Ashrun (48th) and Delphi (59th).

 There are four remaining ballot exemption races for the Melbourne Cup being The Bart Cummings (2500m) and Lexus Stakes (2500m) at Flemington on 3 and 31 October respectively, along with the Caulfield Cup and the Ladbrokes Cox Plate (2040m) at The Valley on 24 October.

 In each Cup there are a number of horses that are yet to pass the ballot clause and will progress in the Order of Entry when they do so.

 Horses can satisfy the Caulfield Cup ballot clause by finishing in the top three in a Group race of 1600m or further, or by winning a Listed race of 1600m or further.

-Horses can satisfy the Melbourne Cup ballot clause by finishing in the top three in a Group race of 2300m or further; winning a Listed race of 2300m or further; finishing in the top eight in the Caulfield Cup; finishing in the top three in the Ladbrokes Cox Plate (2040m) at The Valley on Saturday, 26 October; or by succeeding Winx as the winner of the Group 1 Seppelt Turnbull Stakes (2000m) at Flemington on 5 October.
+Horses can satisfy the Melbourne Cup ballot clause by finishing in the top three in a Group race of 2300m or further; winning a Listed race of 2300m or further; finishing in the top eight in the Caulfield Cup; finishing in the top three in the Ladbrokes Cox Plate; or by winning the Turnbull Stakes (2000m) at Flemington on 3 October.